 Despite recent improvements in some areas, the next generation of seniors will face significant health challenges and likely be sicker than the current generation.
-The update comes in a new report by the United Health Foundation that compares Americans age 50 to 64 to those in the same age bracket from roughly 17 years ago.
+The update comes in a report by the United Health Foundation that compares Americans age 50 to 64 to those in the same age bracket from roughly 17 years ago.

-According to the report, titled America’s Health Rankings® Senior Report, since 1999 the prevalence of obesity among middle-aged adults has increased by 25 percent and the number of middle-aged adults with diabetes has risen by 55 percent.
+According to the America’s Health Rankings® Senior Report, since 1999 the prevalence of obesity among middle-aged adults has increased by 25 percent and the number of middle-aged adults with diabetes has risen by 55 percent.
 Both factors are likely to impact the overall well-being of the next group of seniors.

 The report also looked at the healthiest states for older adults, with Massachusetts ranking as the healthiest state and Louisiana coming in last, based on health measures such as nutrition, physical inactivity, mental health, falls, preventable hospitalizations, alcohol and tobacco use, and prescription drug coverage.